-Advice about how to livestream or record services
+Advice about how to live stream

 If you don’t feel ready to start offering this in church, there are so many ways to engage with children, young people and families in their homes.
 We have complied a list of some of the best resources available.
 Find out more

 Advice on how to set up video conferencing for the youth of your church is here.

 Using phone conferencing to lead services (or have meetings)

 Online streaming of church services is great, but what about those who don’t use the internet, or who have poor connection?
 Phone conferencing is a brilliant alternative.

 Read / hear about one rural mission community leading Sunday services in this way to 100+ now, including a whole ward at the RD&E!
 News article / radio interview here.

 Another rural vicar has kindly put together very helpful instructions on how to set up and run phone conference services (or meetings).
 The facility is free to use, and generally also free for landline callers, though see details.
 Instructions here.